Abu-Siam/python-script-application-track/README.md

 4.then it will run in background from next restart

-PreCAUTION:
+PRECAUTION:

-its for windows only
+its for windows only!!

-USE YOUR OWN APP PASSWORD AND EMAIL IN send_email.py file
+USE YOUR OWN APP PASSWORD AND EMAIL IN send_email.py file!!!